iotaledger/rosetta-iota/README.md

 1) Ensure `docker` and `docker-compose` are installed.
 2) Download the latest release of `rosetta-iota` and extract the files in a folder of your choice.
-3) Add peers for the HORNET node to the `hornet/peering.json` file.
+3) Add your HORNET peers (to which your HORNET node should connect) to following configuration file: `hornet/peering.json`.
+If you don't have any peers, please contact us and we will help you.
 4) **Run following commands to start a HORNET node together with a Rosetta API instance:**

     **Testnet:Online**